HighItsKy/GittingBetterWGit/3_timemachine.md

     `git clean -fxfd`

-How to overwrite last commit (such as editing a commit message, or adding more changes to the same commit):
+How to overwrite last commit (such as editing a commit message, or ammending a commit):

     `git add <file>` <-If wanting to add edits of file to the head commit, it needs to be added first>

     `git commit --amend`

+How to get out of VIM without ammending the head commit:

+    -Delete all of the commit's messages used "Del" key then :wq